 It was also determined that the use of genetic testing could make it easier to diagnose MELAS in a patient.
 For instance, previous research has determined that 80 percent of MERAS patients had a mutation of the m.3243A>G of the mitochondrial transfer RNA.
 Finally, a muscle biopsy may be done to provide further evidence that a patient has MELAS if the sample contains ragged red fibers.

 If a patient’s condition is misdiagnosed or goes undiagnosed, the doctor who makes that error could be held liable for medical negligence.
-An injured patient may find it advisable to obtain the assistance of an attorney in order to initiate legal action against the responsible party seeking compensation for the damages that have been sustained.
+An injured patient may find it advisable to obtain the assistance of a Peoria injury attorney in order to initiate legal action against the responsible party seeking compensation for the damages that have been sustained.